 Selecting a Recipe

-Unsurprisingly, it took them longer than expected to decide on dessert mom would be making.
-Firstly, they couldn’t all agree on what they wanted, and when they found something they could agree on, the recipe would call for ingredients they didn’t have.
-Not to mention, they would waste time by just staring at the beautiful photographs of cakes and pies in the books.
+It took them longer than expected to decide on a dessert for Mom to make.
+At first, they couldn’t all agree on what they wanted, and when they found something they could agree on, the recipe would call for ingredients they didn’t have.
+A lot of time was also wasted by just staring at the beautiful photographs of cakes and pies in the books.

 “What are you kids up to?”
 Grandma Helen asked as she walked over to the dining room.
-It’s not often she sees the kids all together so focused on a task.
+It’s not often she saw the kids focused on something together.

-“Oh, hi Grandma,” Anne said, pulling her attention away from the cookbook for a moment.
+“Oh, hi Grandma,” Anne said, pulling away from the cookbook for a moment.
 “We’re trying to decide on a dessert for mom to make after lunch.”

 “Is that so?”
 Grandma asked with a twinkle in her eye.
 “How about apple pie?
 I do love myself an apple pie.”